How PPFC Works With Nonprofits

-Portland Pet Food Company wants every animal to be well-fed and happy, which is why we work with amazing local organizations to donate 5% of our net profits and in-kind donations.
-Whether you're searching for a spot to adopt or want to make a donation, here are our favorite organizations!
+Portland Pet Food Company wants every animal to be well fed and happy, which is why we work with incredible local organizations to donate five percent of net profits.
+Whether you're searching for a place to adopt a dog or want to make a donation, here are our favorite organizations!

 Bonnie Hayes Small Animal Shelter